davkat1/GreenLight/readme.md

 ## Maintainers
 * David Katzin, `david.katzin@wur.nl`, `david.katzin1@gmail.com`

+## Cite as

+Katzin, Van Mourik, Kempkes, Van Henten (2020), "GreenLight - an open source model for greenhouses with supplemental lighting: evaluation of heat requirements under LED and HPS lamps", Biosystems Engineering (submitted).

 ## Compatability
 The code in this repository has been tested for compatibility with MATLAB 2015b and onwards.
 The [DyMoMa](https://github.com/davkat1/DyMoMa/) package is required in order to use this model.
 The current version uses [DyMoMa v1.0.0](https://github.com/davkat1/DyMoMa/releases/tag/v1.0.0).